vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 193\); the supreme deity manifests thus the omnipresence of its power.

-Since there are fi fty-one Gaṇeśas, to be placed by *nyāsa* on the same places as the phonemes of the *mātṛ kā* , the latter must be made up of fi fty-one letters, including therefore the so-called Vedic *ḷ *, which is not usual.
+Since there are fi fty-one Gaṇeśas, to be placed by *nyāsa* on the same places as the phonemes of the *mātṛkā* , the latter must be made up of fi fty-one letters, including therefore the so-called Vedic *ḷ *, which is not usual.

 Being Tantric, these Gaṇeśas are accompanied by their consorts, fi fty-one *śaktis* , enumerated in the Dī.
 In iconography, they are shown sitting on the Gaṇeśas’ left thighs, sometimes holding his erect *li ṅga* .
 The adept, when performing their *nyāsa* , is probably supposed to visualize these couples as he utters or evokes mentally the mantra of each of these gods.
 The names of the Gaṇeśas and of their *śaktis* are not exactly the same in all Tantras.